Scalar UDF Inlining

 Consider the following query

-SELECT L_SHIPDATE, O_SHIPPRIORITY, SUM (L_EXTENDEDPRICE *(1 - L_DISCOUNT)) FROM LINEITEM, ORDERS WHERE O_ORDERKEY = L_ORDERKEY GROUP BY L_SHIPDATE, O_SHIPPRIORITY ORDER BY L_SHIPDATE;
+SELECT L_SHIPDATE, O_SHIPPRIORITY, SUM (L_EXTENDEDPRICE *(1 - L_DISCOUNT)) FROM LINEITEM INNER JOIN ORDERS ON O_ORDERKEY = L_ORDERKEY GROUP BY L_SHIPDATE, O_SHIPPRIORITY ORDER BY L_SHIPDATE;

 This query computes the sum of discounted prices for line items and presents the results grouped by the shipping date and shipping priority.
 The expression